Kathy A. Fields

-Kathy A. Fields is a dermatologist with a private practice located in San Francisco.
-She is also the co-creator of Proactiv and co-founder of Rodan + Fields, leading her to amass a $1.5 billion net worth.
+Kathy A. Fields is a dermatologist with a private practice located in San Francisco, California.
+She is also the co-creator of Proactiv and co-founder of Rodan + Fields.
 In 2018, Forbes listed her as number eighteen on its list of "America's Self-Made Women".

 Early life and education

-Kathy A. Fields had two siblings.
+Fields had two siblings.
 Her father was an ophthalmologist.

-Fields started her secondary education at Northwestern University, then transferred to the University of Florida where she completed her BS in Neurobiological Chemistry.
+Fields started her secondary education at Northwestern University, then transferred to the University of Florida, where she completed her BS in Neurobiological Chemistry.
 Following her undergraduate degree, Fields attended the University of Miami School of Medicine for a degree in medicine.
 She then completed her dermatology residency at the Stanford University School of Medicine.

 Career

 Fields opened her private practice in 1987, located in San Francisco.

 In the 1990s, Fields and Katie Rodan created the acne treatment Proactiv.

 In 2002, Fields and Rodan created the business Rodan + Fields, which primarily sold anti-aging products.

 Fields is also an Assistant Professor of Dermatology at University of California, San Francisco.